 You have a choice of the type of aquarium heater you choose and how many to use.

 Hang-on-tank: Hang-on heaters mount onto the rear of the tank (typically) with suction cups and/or a hook or other fastening device over the edge of the tank.
-They are only partially submerged and tend to be less efficient than other types of heater, but they can provide adequate heating in smaller tanks.
+They are only partially submerged and tend to be less efficient than other types of heaters, but they can provide adequate heating in smaller tanks.
 When used in large tanks, it's best to have more than one hang-on heater at opposite sides of the aquarium.

 Submersible: Submersible heaters are completely submerged in the tank water and mount to the back of the tank either horizontally or vertically.
 Often, they are mounted horizontally near the substrate.
 Submersibles generally provide more consistent and efficient heating than hang-on heaters, especially with larger tanks.